wildfish/django-dashboards/docs/dashboards/howto/views.rst

     # templates/tabbed.html

-    {% extends "wildcoeus/dashboards/dashboard.html" %}
+    {% extends "dashboards/dashboard.html" %}

     {% comment %}
-        Note this example uses Alpine.js to control the tabs, it's an excellent library to use alongside HTMX and is incuded in wildcoeus example js.
+        Note this example uses Alpine.js to control the tabs, it's an excellent library to use alongside HTMX and is incuded in dashboards example js.
     {% endcomment %}

     {% block content %}